 For both the Practicum and Internship, students are required to obtain professional liability insurance and verify updated BCI status prior to participating in their field experiences.
-This liability insurance can be obtained through a variety of professional organizations including the American Counseling Association (ACA) and the American School of Counselor Association (ASCA).
+This liability insurance can be obtained through membership in a variety of professional organizations including the American Counseling Association (ACA) and the American School of Counselor Association (ASCA).

-COU 594 - Practicum and COU 596, 597 - Internship I and II Eligibility To be eligible for Practicum or Internships in the school counseling concentration, students must complete all requirements as indicated in the Graduate Catalog.
+COU 594 - Practicum and COU 596, 597 - Internship I and II Eligibility: To be eligible for Practicum or Internships in the school counseling concentration, students must complete all requirements as indicated in the Graduate Catalog.
 Specific and detailed information is provided in the Policies and Procedures Manual for Practicum and Internships located on the MAC website.
 Additionally hard copies are also available in the Graduate Office.
 In short, the following procedures must be followed to be eligible for practicum or internship:

 - 1. Students must have their practicum and internship sites/plans pre-approved by the Clinical Director one semester prior to registration.
-Students should locate a practicum and internship site that reflects their career goals and they should interview as well as be interviewed by school personnel to make sure that the site and the site supervisor can provide the type of experience determined by CACREP and Heidelberg University's Graduate Studies in Counseling Program.
+Students should locate a practicum and internship site that reflects their career goals and they should interview as well as be interviewed by school personnel to make sure that the site and the site supervisor can provide the type of experience determined by CACREP and Heidelberg University's Graduate Studies in Counseling Program. \\Note: As students are applying for K-12 licensure as professional school counselors, they will be required to gain field experience across educational levels.
+See the Field Experience Handbook for details.
 Samples of interview questions are provided on our website.
-While you are asked to make an initial contact with a possible onsite supervisor to discuss the suitability of the site, all potential sites are subject to approval by the Heidelberg Graduate Counseling department.
+While you are asked to make an initial contact with a possible on-site supervisor to discuss the suitability of the site, all potential sites are subject to approval by the Heidelberg Graduate Counseling department.
 Students should approach a prospective site as though it were a prospective employer conduct themselves as if seeking employment and being interviewed for a job.
 School personnel have the ultimate authority to approve or disapprove of your placement with their organization. - 2.
 The Petition for Practicum/Internship Form must be completed by the student, signed by the proposed site supervisor, and submitted by the posted deadlines of the semester prior to enrollment.
 Petition forms are available in the Field Handbook, the MAC office, or via the website.
 Students must submit a new petition for each term of in the practicum/internship sequence.
-Additionally, for students with more than one site, a separate Petition form must be submitted for each site. - 3.
-Students must provide proof of current liability insurance and documentation of active supervisor's Ohio license/certification must also be included in the Petition packet.
+Additionally, for students with more than one site, a separate Petition form must be submitted for each site.
+Students are discouraged from taking field experience at a site where they are currently employed, particularly as a teacher or support personnel.
+Students should consult with their academic advisor before applying to such sites.

+3. Students must provide proof of current liability insurance and documentation of active supervisor's Ohio license/certification must also be included in the Petition packet.
 Upon approval of the petition, students are notified and provided instructions on how to proceed and register for their course.
 Students cannot register for COU 594, COU 596, or COU 597 without prior authorization.